-If you plan to develop your organization's next application with Lambda, or if you already use this service, make sure you understand how to utilize the functions-as-a-service tool while still meeting your established compliance standards.
+If you to develop your organization's next application with Lambda, or if you already use this service, make sure you understand how to utilize the functions-as-a-service tool while still meeting your established compliance standards.
 Get to know these Lambda features and best practices so you can help your organization develop and operate compliant serverless applications.

 Start with the AWS shared responsibility model

-For instance, Lambda supports a number of compliance programs, including Service Organization Control, Payment Card Industry Data Security Standard, the Federal Risk and Authorization Management Program and HIPAA.
+For instance, Lambda supports a number compliance programs, including Service Organization Control, Payment Card Industry Data Security Standard, the Federal Risk and Authorization Management Program and HIPAA.

 These certifications apply to AWS technology and internal processes and don't necessarily mean that your organization's applications are compliant, too.
 If an organization is subject to certain compliance programs, its cloud users must ensure that their own internal processes, as well as development and operational practices, comply with these standards.